Welcome to today's edition of the Rush 24-7 podcast.

 They happen to be lucky.

-Uh but suppose it hadn't been.
+But suppose it hadn't been.

 Suppose it hadn't been.

-How does this guy get into a small committee room get within two feet of Rupert Murdoch with this pie?
+How does this guy get into a small committee room, get within two feet of Rupert Murdoch with this pie?

 And here's the point.

-Who do you think uh in the House of Commons Security is in danger of losing their job over that?
+Who do you think in the House of Commons Security is in danger of losing their job over that?

 Nobody.